WP-Panda/masterhand.pros/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.8.0 =
+* Switch to more recent WordPress functions (especially for loading plugin script assets)
+* Load the local JS file asynchronously by default
+* Update allowed HTML output for the floating bars
+* A centered horizontal floating bar now requires WordPress 5.5.0+ (or some custom CSS)
+* The `addtoany_script_disabled` hook now additionally disables the plugin's local JS & CSS
+* Additional input validation & sanitization in admin
+* Additional output escaping

 = 1.7.48 =
 * Escape a custom universal button's image URL